PureGrain/Grow_Node/README.md

 * [Release History](#release-history)
 * [Contributions](#contributions)

-> ESP-12E NodeMCU Shield on STEROIDS for indoor gardening.
+> ESP-12E NodeMCU Shield on STEROIDS for indoor gardening. :seedling:

 ehh..
 Actually it's just a shield for a NodeMCU that I quickly designed (my first Fritzing to PCB Design) to use for a bunch of soil moisture sensors to keep track of multiple plants in my home using [Blynk Dedicated Server](https://github.com/blynkkk/blynk-server) in a [Docker](https://www.docker.com/products/docker-desktop) container running on my Desktop.